N8WM/raspi-play/README.md

 }
 ```

+Fill in your personalized preferences for each WiFi network you wish to add (anything with angular brackets `<...>`)

+- `country`: the two-letter country code (i.e. `country=US`, `country=AU`, etc.)
+- `ssid`: the case-sensitive name of the WiFi network (surrounded by double quotes)
+- `psk`: the password (surrounded by double quotes
+- `id_str`: a unique label to distinguish from other networks, could be anything (surrounded by double quotes)
+- `priority`: a unique number to determine what order WiFi networks should connect in (integer, no quotes)

+This configuration is for two WiFi networks, but a different number of networks can be configured by adding or removing `network={...}` listings

-- Save and close `wpa_supplicant.conf`
+Save and close `wpa_supplicant.conf`

-- Create another file called `ssh` with no file extension
+Create another file called `ssh` with no file extension

-    - In a Unix-like terminal, you can do this with the following command
+In a Unix-like terminal, you can do this with the following command

 ```sh
 touch ssh
 ```

 Verify that the Pi is connected to your network with the following command, assuming you are using the default hostname:
 ```sh